8 Steps to Creating a Virtual Employee Onboarding Program

-It was the first Wednesday of March and Kelly Chuck, who spearheads the curriculum for LinkedIn’s onboarding program, had just started noodling some ideas for a possible virtual orientation.
-Then she was told that the company was asking its Bay Area workforce to start working from home and she needed to have a virtual onboarding program in place for the new hires who would join LinkedIn — the following Monday.
+It was a Wednesday early in the pandemic and Kelly Chuck, who spearheads the curriculum for LinkedIn’s onboarding program, had just started noodling some ideas for a possible virtual orientation.
+Then she was told that LinkedIn was asking its Bay Area workforce to start working from home and she needed to have a virtual program in place for the new hires who would join the company — the following Monday.

-So, Kelly spent three days overhauling LinkedIn’s one-day onboarding program with input from her team and global colleagues who were dealing with the same challenge.
-By the end of Saturday, she had developed a weeklong virtual program that launched just two days later with 42 new hires from all over North America.
-And now that the program has launched, Kelly and her team make tweaks to it each week based on new-hire feedback.
+So, Kelly overhauled LinkedIn’s one-day onboarding program with input from her immediate team and from global colleagues who had already started dealing with changes driven by COVID-19.
+She quickly developed a weeklong virtual program, which was rolled out the following week with 42 new hires from all over North America.
+Since that virtual program launched, Kelly and her team have gone back to the one-day format and have made continuous tweaks and refinements.

-If your company is struggling with how to create a virtual onboarding program, here are seven tactics that Kelly and her colleagues used that may be helpful:
+If your company is struggling with how to create a virtual onboarding program, here are eight tactics that Kelly and her colleagues used that may be helpful:

 2. Embrace the idea that you can’t possibly overcommunicate

-In brand-new situations (and nearly everyone’s in one these days), people feel vulnerable.
+In brand-new situations, people feel vulnerable.
 A new hire can feel the same anxiety that a student feels switching schools: How will I make friends when these people have all known one another forever?
-A good employee onboarding program will ease the jitters and allay the concerns.
+A good onboarding program will ease the jitters and allay the concerns.

 Normally, a manager can make frequent stops at a new hire’s desk to see how they’re doing.
 Now, managers can stay connected with them through email, chat, and videoconferencing.
 Communication should cover both the practical — here’s what you need to do today and here’s how to do it — and the social.

-New hires at LinkedIn hear from Kelly and her team every day.
-They’re also hearing from their manager, their buddy (see No. 6 below), the tech team (No. 3), benefits, and talent services.
+New hires at LinkedIn hear from Kelly’s team as well as their manager (see No. 7 below), their buddy (ditto No. 7), the tech team (No. 3), benefits, and talent services.

 While you don’t want to overwhelm your onboarding cohort, you do want them to feel welcomed and certain that they’re getting the tools and instructions needed to navigate the road ahead.